Environmental Health and Safety has developed a series of discussion topics known as Toolbox Talks, to encourage safety throughout the university.

 Do Toolbox Talks satisfy required safety training?

-No. Toolbox Talks are a brief discussion on relevant safety issues but do not replace formal safety training.
+No. Toolbox Talks are a great supplemental training on relevant safety issues but do not replace formal safety training.

 Topics